Skyler1389/GameOfLife/README.md

 Implements multithreading and direct drawing to Panels to facilitate performance at larger board sizes.

+Properties of the board & simulation can be edited through static variables in main.

 Controls:

 Left/Right Arrow Keys: decrease/increase simulation speed